 Apple provides the shining example of how intangible value is created: yes, the iPad and iPhone are manufactured devices, but they are assembled out of commodity components from many of the same manufacturers used by Apple’s competitors.
 The value-add, which enables Apple to charge a premium, comes from Apple’s intangible assets: its user experience and design, brand and ecosystem of partners in its platforms, the App Store and Apple Music.

-In numerous ways, the new, intangible paradigm is counter-industrial and reverts to models that preceded industrialisation, including working patterns.
+In numerous ways, the new, intangible paradigm is counter-industrial and reverts to models that preceded industrialization, including working patterns.
 The cottage industry was local and home-based, with family units producing piecework to supplement a livelihood rooted in seasonal agriculture.
-When industrialisation came along, landless workers were corralled into factories with contracts and working hours.
-The later permutation — the clerical factory, or office — organised knowledge workers and deployed time and motion methods to measure productivity.
+When industrialization came along, landless workers were corralled into factories with contracts and working hours.
+The later permutation — the clerical factory, or office — organized knowledge workers and deployed time and motion methods to measure productivity.
 The rise of the gig economy and, more recently, people at home on Zoom calls during the pandemic revisits the more circular ways of working intrinsic to agrarian times.

 The rise of the gig economy and, more recently, people at home on Zoom calls during the pandemic revisits the more circular ways of working intrinsic to agrarian times.

 The rejection of industrial models and a return to more circular ways is partly a reaction to, and mitigation of, the harmful externalities that industrial models produced.
-Industrialisation with its poor management practices tanked the environment and created harmful workplace practices of controlling workers in the pursuit of productivity, which showed up in behavior like presenteeism.
+Industrialization with its poor management practices tanked the environment and created harmful workplace practices of controlling workers in the pursuit of productivity, which showed up in behavior like presenteeism.
 Recent changes in working patterns are being driven in part by a change in values that respect individual workers’ desires and circumstances.
 The intangible economy was seeded in the last century, reached a tipping point in the early 2000s and has been accelerated by the pandemic.
-In the Accelerated Now of rapid technology adoption, the very structures of industrialisation are being unpicked.
+In the Accelerated Now of rapid technology adoption, the very structures of industrialization are being unpicked.

 Navigating the new terrain